weisjohn/tessel-apple-remote/README.md

 });
 ```

-To enable discovery on the fly of remote IDs, an `id` event is emitted, with a value of the new id:
+To enable discovery on the fly of remote IDs, an `id` event is emitted, with a value of the new id.
+This event will only be emitted the first time that ID is encountered.

 ```
 apple.on('id', function(id) {